audioburst-labs/AudioburstSDK-Android/player-core/README.md

 ## Control playback
 `AudioburstPlayerCore` exposes a set of simple methods that will let you control playback state:
-- `play` - trying to start playback if there is any `Playlist` ready,
+- `play` - starts playback if a `Playlist` is ready,
 - `pause` - pauses playback,
-- `next` - trying to move to the next `Burst`.
-Returns whether it was possible to move to next.
+- `next` - moves to the next `Burst` when possible.
-- `previous` - trying to move to the previous `Burst`.
-Returns whether it was possible to move to previous.
+- `previous` - moves to the previous `Burst` when possible.

 ## Use `BurstPlayer`
-If you need to observe a playback state and control it in a more sophisticated way there is a `BurstPlayer` interface that will let you do it.
-You can obtain it in a following way:
+The `BurstPlayer` interface notifies every time the playback state changes.
+For example, it sends information that a user clicked the Play button, or information about the content that is playing.
+It can be obtained the following way:
 ```kotlin
 val burstPlayer = AudioburstPlayerCore.burstPlayer
 ```

-[BurstPlayer][BurstPlayer] exposes an ability to subscribe to update about [PlaybackState][PlaybackState], [NowPlaying][NowPlaying], [AdState][AdState] and [PlaybackTime][PlaybackTime].
-It also gives you a possibility to control a playback via functions like the ones described above, but also use some methods to for example switch from playing `Burst` content to `BurstSource` content and much more.
+[BurstPlayer][BurstPlayer] exposes an ability to subscribe to updates about [PlaybackState][PlaybackState], [NowPlaying][NowPlaying], [AdState][AdState] and [PlaybackTime][PlaybackTime].
+It also provides the ability to control playback via functions like the ones described above.
+It also uses methods like, for example, to switch from playing `Burst` content to `BurstSource` content and much more.

 You can learn more about features of this class [here][BurstPlayer].